kitware-resonant/django-s3-file-field/javascript-client/README.md

   onUploadProgress, // This argument is optional
 );

-apiClient.post(
+// You can set this field value in your form or use it in an API call to register the S3 object to its Django field.
+// REST API example is shown below: fetch(
   'http://localhost:8000/api/v1/file/', // This is particular to the application {
+    method: 'POST',
+    headers: {
+      'Content-Type': 'application/json',
+    },
+    body: JSON.stringify({
-    'blob': fieldValue, // This should match the field uploaded to (e.g. 'core.File.blob') ...: ...,  // Other fields for the POST request
+      blob: fieldValue, // This should match the field uploaded to (e.g. 'core.File.blob') ...: ...,  // Other fields for the POST request }),
   }
 );
 ```